 2.2.3 Vevox

 Vevox is a live, online polling and Q&A system used to increase engagement in education and business environments.
 It allows users to anonymously vote in polls or ask questions, which can then be discussed during or after the meeting / class.
-The goal of this web app is to improve engagement, which it has been shown to do so according to (Waugh, 2018)(4 statistics on student response systems, no date), 95% of lecturers at the University of Southampton said the use of Vevox improved lecture engagement, as well as gaining insight to the students understanding of the topic discussed.
+The goal of this web app is to improve engagement, which it has been shown to do so according to (Waugh, 2018).
+This study completed in the University of Southampton found that 95% of lecturers who implemented Vevox during the lecture experienced and improvement in engagement, and showed whether the students had actually grasped the topic being discussed.
+They found that student participation with Vevox was nearly one hundred percent, as opposed to one or two hands being raised when asked a question verbally.

 Vevox is easy to use, with a clean layout.
-As shown below, users who join a session have minimal distractions to ensure maximum engagement.
+As shown in figure 5 and figure 6 users who join a session have minimal distractions to ensure maximum engagement.
 It has a responsive design and can therefore be used with various devices such as tablets and smartphones.